setheshraghi/vera4cast-example/forecast_code/README.md

 Note: the indentation matters, make sure the indentation is as formatted here!

-Because this is a scheduled workflow this will run everyday, submitting your forecast to the Challenge and rendering your html with the new forecast.
+Because this is a scheduled workflow this will run everyday, submitting your forecast to the Challenge.
 As long as your `run_forecast.R` has all the code in to do this!

 ```
 on: